-This page features an overview of brand guidelines for Scripps Institution of Oceanography.
+This page features an overview of brand guidelines for UC San Diego's Scripps Institution of Oceanography.
 A unified brand aids in how we position Scripps, creates consistent messaging for our broad audiences, and deploys a cohesive graphic system across print and online channels.
 Complete brand guidelines for UC San Diego are available here.
 For PowerPoint presentations, presentation backgrounds, and logos please visit our Brand Downloads page.

 Official Scripps Logo

-The Scripps logo is one of our most important brand assets.
+The logo is one of our most important brand assets.
 It symbolizes the institution’s global perspective of ocean, Earth, and atmospheric research and education.
 Proper logo usage will ensure uniformity and consistency, which are critical in reinforcing our identity.